-- 181. I asked to see the grid connection and were taken to a junction box on the back side of the generator trailer and where the power comes onto the site.
+- 182. I asked to see the grid connection and was taken to a junction box on the back side of the generator trailer and where the power comes onto the site.
 Mr. Johnson said that he puts power onto the line at this connection.
-The R&D Site was in the same degraded condition during both of my visits. - 182.
-To perform the testing of the IAS Solar Dish Technology components and any proposed system that would use it, I estimate that it would require a Test Team of at least 3 to 5 engineers and 7 to 10 technicians. - 183.
+The R&D Site was in the same degraded condition during both of my visits. - 183.
+To perform the testing of the IAS Solar Dish Technology components and any proposed system that would use it, I estimate that it would require a Test Team of at least 3 to 5 engineers and 7 to 10 technicians. - 184.
 According to the materials I have reviewed, Mr. Johnson appears to be the only "designer" of the system and its components.
-But his claims about the IAS Solar Dish Technology and the documents that I've reviewed indicate to me that he lacks an understanding of fundamental physics, i.e., thermodynamics, heat transfer and fluid mechanics. - 184.
+But his claims about the IAS Solar Dish Technology and the documents that I've reviewed indicate to me that he lacks an understanding of fundamental physics, i.e., thermodynamics, heat transfer and fluid mechanics. - 185.
 There were 5 or 6 workers present at the R&D Site during both of my visits.
 At least some of them appeared to be the same workers who were present at the Manufacturing Facility.
-I have no names or resumes for these workers, so I cannot evaluate their technical abilities or competence to test or operate solar energy technology. - 185.
-The requisite test equipment, calorimeters, thermocouples, total and direct-normal solar pyranometers, flow meters, strain gages, and data acquisition equipment was not visible to me or in use at the Manufacturing Facility, the R&D Site or the Construction Site. - 186.
-For all of these reasons, staffing and basic resources at all three locations is inadequate to support the work that Defendants claim they are doing. - 187.
-Although, in my opinion, the IAS Solar Dish Technology is at Stage 1 of the Engineering Process, Mr. Johnson and others have started fabricating some concentrator structural parts, stockpiling them at the Manufacturing Facility, and erecting structure at the Construction Site. - 188.
-In my opinion, it is premature to build component parts when, as I showed above, there is no system that uses the IAS Solar Dish Technology to produce electricity.
+I have no names or resumes for these workers, so I cannot evaluate their technical abilities or competence to test or operate solar energy technology. - 186.
+The requisite test equipment, calorimeters, thermocouples, total and direct-normal solar pyranometers, flow meters, strain gages, and data acquisition equipment was not visible to me or in use at the Manufacturing Facility, the R&D Site or the Construction Site. - 187.
+For all of these reasons, staffing and basic resources at all three locations is inadequate to support the work that IAS claim they are doing. - 188.
+Although, in my opinion, the IAS Solar Dish Technology is at Stage 1 of the Engineering Process, Mr. Johnson and others have started fabricating some concentrator structural parts, stockpiling them at the Manufacturing Facility, and erecting structures at the RaPower3 Construction Site.

-Pl.
-Ex.
-509, Video 16\12\24-12\41.
+&lt;sup>68 Attachment 13, available on the enclosed disc, Video 16\12\24-12\41.

-&lt;sup>70 PI.
-Ex.
-509, Video 16\8\32-8\57; Deposition of Neldon Johnson, June 28, 2017, 95:18-96:20.
+&lt;sup>69 Attachment 13, available on the enclosed disc, Video 16\8\32-8\57; Deposition of Neldon Johnson, June 28, 2017, Attachment 1 at 95:18-96:20.

-&lt;sup>71 Deposition of Neldon Johnson, June 28, 2017, 52:20-24, 86:22-25; Deposition of LTB1, LLC, July 1, 2017, 32:8:17.
+&lt;sup>70 Deposition of Neldon Johnson, June 28, 2017, Attachment 1 at 52:20-24, 86:22-25.